Agasax/strain_sim/README.md

 # Strain simulation

-Simulation of dominance of strains using negative binomial distribution \#\# 10 initial cases each:
+Simulation of dominance of strains using negative binomial distribution.

+Each gif frame is a an individual simulation.

+## 25 initial cases each:

 ![](strain.gif)

-## One strain with 25 intial cases, the rest 10
+## One strain with 50 intial cases, the rest 25

 ![](strain2.gif)